orsonteodoro/gcf2/README.md

 My per-package cflags for Gentoo Linux.

-These cflags/cppflags are optimized for multi-core processor.
 I used stable optimization flags, so I mostly rely on O2 and O3.

 There are currently generally levels of optimizations (ranked most optimized to least):
 * O3 - used for packages that process a lot of data.